 China to reopen to tourists, resume all visas Wednesday

-HONG KONG (AP) — China will reopen its borders to tourists and resume issuing all visas Wednesday after a three-year halt during the pandemic as it sought to boost its tourism and economy.
+HONG KONG (AP) — China will reopen its borders to tourists and resume issuing all visas Wednesday as it tries to revive tourism and its economy following a three-year halt during the COVID-19 pandemic.

 China is one of the last major countries to reopen its borders to tourists.
 The announcement Tuesday came after it declared a “decisive victory” over COVID-19 in February.

-Visa-free entry will resume for foreigners from Hong Kong and Macao to enter Guangdong in southern China, and foreigners holding visas issued before March 28, 2020, that are still valid will be allowed to enter China.
-The notice didn’t specify whether vaccination certificates or negative COVID-19 tests would be required.
+Foreigners holding visas issued before March 28, 2020, that are still valid will be allowed to enter China.
+Visa-free entry will resume for foreigners entering Guangdong in southern China from Hong Kong and Macao.
+The notice didn’t specify whether vaccination certificates or negative COVID-19 tests would be required, but Foreign Ministry spokesperson Wang Wenbin told reporters Tuesday that China had “optimized measures for remote testing of people coming to China from relevant countries,” allowing pre-boarding antigen testing instead of nucleic acid testing.

+“All these have been well implemented, and the epidemic risk is generally controllable,” Wang said at a daily briefing.

 The move would “further facilitate the exchange of Chinese and foreign personnel,” according to the notice posted on the websites of numerous Chinese missions and embassies.